Space Quest IV

-Space Quest IV: Roger Wilco and the Time Rippers is a 1991 graphic adventure game by Sierra On-Line, and the fourth entry in the Space Quest series.
-The game was released originally on floppy disks in March 1991, and later released on CD-ROM in December 1992 with full speech support; an Atari ST version was announced via Sierra Online's magazine, Sierra News Magazine, but was later canceled.
-The game sees players assume the role of Roger Wilco, who is thrust into a new adventure across time and space where he must thwart the plans of an old foe that is seeking revenge against him.
+Space Quest IV: Roger Wilco and the Time Rippers is a graphic adventure game developed and published by Sierra On-Line.
+It is the fourth entry in the Space Quest series.
+The game was released on floppy disks in March 1991 for MS-DOS and Classic Mac OS, and on CD-ROM in December 1992 with speech support.
+Amiga and PC-98 versions were also published in 1992.
+The player assumes the role of Roger Wilco, who is thrust into a new adventure across time and space where he must thwart the plans of an old foe that is seeking revenge against him.

-The game was developed with 256-color hand painted graphics, motion capture animation, and a switch from the text parser system to a newer point-and-click interface.
+The game uses 256 color hand painted graphics, motion capture animation, and a point-and-click interface.
 The overall cost of the game was far greater than previous titles, but proved a commercial success, receiving positive reviews from critics for its humour, voice cast, and presentation.
 A sequel, Space Quest V, was released in 1993.